Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization: Discussion

 Second, much of our analysis was enabled by the Gaussian assumption on the sensing vectors $\bx_i$ and $\bz_i$.
 While this is a very specific assumption, it has been shown in many cases that predictions such as those in Section~\ref{sec:one-step-main} enjoy a universality property~\citep[to name a few]{chatterjee2006generalization,bayati2015universality,montanari2022universality}.
 Do similar guarantees hold for the iterative algorithm considered here?
 Moreover, are the fast convergence rates derived in Section~\ref{sec:convergence-main} robust to a larger class of random ensembles?

-Finally, we believe that the leave one out method developed here (which is in turn based on that of~\citet{el2013robust}) is broadly applicable to other models and algorithms, going beyond rank one estimation and alternating minimization.
+Third, we believe that the leave-one-out method developed here (which is in turn based on that of~\citet{el2013robust}) is broadly applicable to other models and algorithms, going beyond rank one estimation and alternating minimization.
 A candidate algorithm to analyze is a related alternating iteration developed in the context of semi-parametric single-index models to improve upon the estimation performance in near-noiseless problems~\citep{pananjady2021single}.
-More broadly, an interesting direction is to provide a mechanism by fine-grained comparisons between different algorithms can be carried out for any statistical model.
-Can the deterministic updates of Section~\ref{sec:one-step-main} be used to guide the choice of practical algorithms for a given data analysis task?
+More broadly, an interesting direction is to provide a mechanism by fine-grained comparisons between different algorithms that can be carried out for any statistical model.
+Can the deterministic one-step updates of Section~\ref{sec:one-step-main} be used to guide the choice of practical algorithms for a given data analysis task?